hermantran/taxgraphs/README.md

 # TaxGraphs

 TaxGraphs is a web app that graphs marginal and effective tax rates against income for each US state.
 Graphs include a comparison between overall state tax rates and a detailed breakdown of each state's tax rate into its individual components.
-The app currently supports showing graphs for the single and married jointly filing statuses, as well as adjusting income by the standard deduction or itemized deduction.
+The app currently supports showing graphs for the single and married jointly filing statuses, as well as adjusting income with the standard deduction or itemized deduction.

 Tax data is collected from each state's official website and the [Tax Foundation](http://taxfoundation.org/article/state-individual-income-tax-rates).
-For the tech stack, the app uses AngularJS and D3.js to display the visualization, and it uses Browserify and LESS for asset compilation.
+The app uses AngularJS and D3.js to display the visualization, and Browserify and LESS for asset compilation.

 Setup
 ---